owcer/code-api/README.md

 getCurrentKillstreak(playerId)

 /**
- * Clears the player's current killstreak
+ * Clear a player's current killstreak (set it to 0)
  *
  * @param {PlayerId} playerId
  * @returns {void}